 Students using Stata will need at least version 16 that was released in July 2019.
-The current version is Stata 18 released on April 25th, 2023.
+The current version is Stata 19 released in April, 2025.
 We are not aware of any major differences between Stata versions that affect the material, but minor issues will be pointed out in Canvas postings.
 Importantly, whichever version you are using, please ensure that you have performed the online update to the latest update of that version.
 (Use the command update query).

 For R, the notes assume you are working with the latest version, although slightly earlier versions should not have any important differences.
-The latest version of R, due to be released June 14 2024, is R 4.4.1 "Race for Your Life".
+The latest version of R, due to be released June 13 2025, is R 4.5.1 "Great Square Root".
 For help with R, please see Learning R in the Student Resources site.